piceaTech/node-gitlab-2-github/README.md

 #### mergeRequests

 Object consisting of `logfile` and `log`.
-Whether to log the merge requests existing in the gitlab repo.
-Currently there is no code transferring them so they only get logged out.
+If `log` is set to true, then the merge requests are logged in the specified file and not migrated.
+Conversely, if `log` is set to false, then the merge requests are migrated to GitHub and not logged.
+If the source or target branches linked to the merge request have been deleted, the merge request cannot be migrated to a pull request; instead, an issue with a custom "gitlab merge request" tag is created with the full comment history of the merge request.

 ### usermap